-Save yourself a few hundred calories in your weeknight meals by getting to grips with low-carb, cauliflower rice.
-Our cookery team test and rate three cooking methods and share their top tips for preparing and storing...
+Cut the calories in your midweek meals by cooking low-carb, cauliflower rice.
+Our cookery team test three cooking methods and share their tips for preparing and storing.

 Faux carbs are fast becoming this year's hot trend.
 If you're not quite ready to get down with spiralizing, low-fi cauliflower rice is the perfect introduction to grain alternatives.
 All you need is a grater or food processor to knock up rice-like pieces, that can then be microwaved in a flash, pan-fried in moments or roasted to create a light, fluffy portion that will have the most ardent carb monsters asking for seconds.

 Experimenting with flavours and textures is all part of the fun, but to get you started our cookery team put the most popular cooking methods to the test, rating them on flavour and ease and providing tips for preparing, storing and adding your own flourishes...